 - Click Execute.

 - Configure debugging data.
-If you use online data, click Execute.
+If you use online data for debugging, click Execute.
 If you need to use debugging data, you must upload it first.
 The following table describes the parameters.

-- A CSV file cannot be greater than 1 MB or can contain a maximum of 1,000 data records.
+- A CSV file can contain a maximum of 1,000 data records but cannot be greater than 1 MB.

 Preview data After you upload the debugging data, click the icon on the left side of the source table name to preview the data and download the debugging data.
-Execution Code Preview The job debugging feature automatically modifies the Data Definition Language (DDL) code in source tables and result tables.
-However, this feature does not change the actual code in jobs.
+Execution Code Preview The job debugging feature automatically modifies the DDL statements in source tables and result tables.
+However, this feature does not change the code in jobs.
 You can preview code details in the lower part of Execution Code Preview.

 - Click Execute.
-The debugging results appear in the lower part of the SQL script editor.Note By default, fully managed Flink reads a maximum of 1,000 data records.
+The debugging result appears in the lower part of the SQL script editor.Note By default, fully managed Flink reads a maximum of 1,000 data records.
 If the maximum value is reached, fully managed Flink stops reading data.